alexed1/LightningFlowComponents/flow_action_components/ersNavigateToRecord/README.md

-# ersNavigateToRecord
+# navigateToRecord
 This is a generic Lightning Flow Action Component that can be used at the end of a Flow to load a Salesforce Record page.
-Unlike the Navigate to SObject component, you can specify whether to open the record in Edit or View mode.
+You can specify whether to open the record in Edit or View mode.

 I wrote this component to solve the issue raised in this idea: